 Summer Home by Chiara Armando

-Thanks to a careful initial analysis and some targeted design choices, the home does not require air conditioning.
-The stair axis, in fact, acts as a natural ventilation chimney, especially useful for summer cooling, while the hill, in direct contact with the lower part of the house, favors a constant internal temperature.
-The masonry of the most exposed upper volume, thanks to its considerable thickness, has good thermal inertia, while the dimensions of the metal canopy calculated ad hoc favor a correct summer/winter solar radiation.
-Finally, also the swimming pool, located on part of the sleeping area, assists in the function of controlling and absorbing solar heat.
-Two solar panels provide hot water throughout the year, ensuring this home is as sustainable as it is beautiful.
+Thanks to thoughtful initial planning and specific design choices, the home functions without the need for air conditioning.
+The stair axis acts as a natural ventilation shaft, useful for cooling during the summer.
+Direct contact with the hill helps maintain a consistent internal temperature.
+The masonry of the most exposed upper volume, owing to its considerable thickness, possesses excellent thermal inertia.
+The metal canopy’s dimensions, calculated for optimal performance, favor proper summer/winter solar radiation.
+Even the swimming pool assists in controlling and absorbing solar heat.
+Lastly, two solar panels supply hot water throughout the year, ensuring this home is as sustainable as it is beautiful.

 Photography by POLYERGO